quangcito/sesame-street-fighter/README.md

 ## Description
-This is the source code Sesame Street Fighter 2-player game that combine Sesame Street and Street Fighter.
+This is the source code for Sesame Street Fighter 2-player game that combine Sesame Street and Street Fighter.

 ## Tech Stack
 - PhaserJS